-(f) Remediation activities shall result in no net loss of FSC and no increase of water surface elevation in each of Reach 7B, 7C, 7E and 7G.
+- (g) Remediation activities shall result in no net loss of FSC and no increase of water surface elevation in each of Reaches 7B, 7C, 7E and 7G. - (2) Corrective Measures

-To achieve and maintain these Performance Standards, Permittee shall remove sediment, install an Engineered Cap or backfill in the Impoundments, and/or secure and implement an agreement with entity(s) to remove dam(s), and perform all other related activities.
+To achieve and maintain these Performance Standards, Permittee shall remove sediment, install an Engineered Cap or backfill in the Impoundments, remove dams in Reaches 7B and 7C, and/or secure and implement an agreement with entity(s) to remove dam(s) in Reaches 7E and/or 7G, and perform all other related activities.
 Permittee shall perform the foregoing pursuant to the Performance Standards, the requirements in this Section, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.

 Permittee shall propose in Work Plans separate averaging areas within each Impoundment, additional sampling for PCBs, and a method for averaging surface and subsurface PCB concentrations using a 50-foot grid, including proposed depth intervals.
-This plan shall include characterization for the three options in Section II.B.2.f.(1)(a) through II.B.2.f.(1)(e) above.
-The submission of a Work Plan(s) for Reaches 7B and 7C shall be expedited per Section II.H.1. below.
+This plan shall include characterization for the three approaches in Sections II.B.2.f.(1)(a) through II.B.2.f.(1)(f) above.